Arjun-G-Ravi/AI-Notes/02_Deep Learning/05_NLP/01_Language models.md

 Eg: bigram(n-gram model with n=2), trigram(n=3), etc

 - We use MLE to estimate the probability of words.
 - We always represent and compute language model probabilities in log format as log probabilities.
 Since probabilities are small numbers, multiplying enough n-grams together would result in numerical underflow.
-We can just add up the log probabilities.
+We can just add up the log probabilities, as:
 ![alt text](image-4.png)

 ### Markov Assumption